-On Friday, June 3, at 12:15 pm, a west-bound Union Pacific 96-car unit train carrying Bakken crude oil derailed in Mosier, Oregon adjacent to historic Highway 30, Interstate-84, and the Columbia River.
+On Friday, June 3, 2016, at 12:15 pm, a west-bound Union Pacific 96-car unit train carrying Bakken crude oil derailed in Mosier, Oregon adjacent to historic Highway 30, Interstate-84, and the Columbia River.
 Sixteen cars derailed: three of the rail cars caught fire and four were found to be discharging oil.
-Fifteen local and regional fire departments and hazmat teams responded from OR and WA to support firefighting efforts.
+Twenty-eight local and regional fire departments and hazmat teams responded from OR and WA to support firefighting efforts.
 Emergency management officials evacuated 147 residents from an adjacent neighborhood, and put the rest of the town on a precautionary alert.
 Interstate 84 and U.S. Hwy 30 were shut down temporarily.

 Crude oil from the derailment threatened to discharge into nearby Rock Creek, an adjacent wetland, and the Columbia River.
 Containment booms were installed in Rock Creek, although no oil was observed to have flowed to the creek.
 During the derailment, the railcars cut off the top of a sewer manhole and approximately 13,000 gallons of oil was sucked into the nearby wastewater treatment plant.
 A minor amount of oil discharged from the WWTP outfall into the river.
 The outfall pipe was plugged and oil removed.
 This outfall area in the river was also boomed, and no oil has been observed in the River since June 4.
 There were no observable impacts to fish or wildlife.